vaa-rosmalen/cra-template-vaa/README.md

 This is the VAA TypeScript template for [Create React App](https://github.com/facebook/create-react-app).

+## Notice

+create-react-app is no longer a global package.
+To ensure that npx or yarn always uses the latest create-react-app version, run:
+`npm uninstall -g create-react-app`

+## Usage

 To use this template, add `--template vaa` when creating a new app.

 For example: